Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{proof} The formal content is the six-case analysis of the benchmarked primitive-recursion family, mechanized in \path{Meta/BenchmarkedPrimitiveRecursionFamily.lean}~\cite{rahnama2025ko7}.
-The main theorem (\texttt{global\_family\_classification}) partitions all six members of the family into three classes: the duplicating complete member (no direct witness), the linear complete member (has a direct witness), and the four structurally incomplete members.
-The uniqueness corollary \texttt{fullDuplicating\_unique\_blocked\_complete\_member} then states the biconditional: among structurally complete family members, the absence of a direct whole-term witness is equivalent to being the duplicating member.
-Local simplifications to the duplicating member either restore the direct witness (removing duplication) or destroy the complete recursor pattern (deleting the base or step rule). \end{proof}
+\begin{proof} The companion six-case classification partitions all six members of the analyzed primitive-recursion family into three classes: the duplicating complete member, whose direct-witness set is empty; the linear complete member, which has a direct witness; and the four structurally incomplete members.
+The uniqueness corollary states the biconditional: among structurally complete family members, an empty direct whole-term witness set is equivalent to being the duplicating member.
+Local simplifications to the duplicating member either restore the direct witness by removing duplication or destroy the complete recursor pattern by deleting the base or step rule. \end{proof}

-\begin{remark}[The equality witness as object-level evidence of Y-copy indistinguishability] The companion development~\cite{rahnama2025ko7} contains a mechanized result that provides object-level evidence for the Y-copy indistinguishability discussed in the present paper's seed/carrier and copy-indistinguishability analysis.
-The KO7 system includes an equality witness constructor
+\begin{remark}[The equality witness as object-level evidence of Y-copy indistinguishability] The unguarded-overlap proposition of~\cite{rahnamaOrientation} (which proves that the full kernel relation fails local join at $\mathrm{eqW}\,a\,a$ for every trace $a$) establishes an object-level confluence obstruction that supports the Y-copy indistinguishability discussed in the seed/carrier and copy-indistinguishability analysis of \S\ref{sec:operational-inexpressibility}.
+The companion concrete system includes an equality witness constructor